| Laptop | Price | What You Get | The Catch vs. Neo |

 The statement.
 Citrus

 The conversation starter.
-First MacBook with real colors — not metallic neutrals.
+First MacBook in real colors rather than metallic neutrals.
 All four extend to the keyboard.

 |